2005 Pacific typhoon season: Typhoon Nesat (Dante)

 A tropical depression formed from a tropical wave late on May 28.
 It rapidly intensified into Tropical Storm Nesat on May 30, rapidly moving west.
 This was a powerful storm that formed on May 30 about 290 nmi south-southeast of Guam as Tropical Depression 04W.
 It was quickly upgraded to Tropical Storm Nesat overnight at 1800 UTC (0200 PHT May 31).
 Nesat is a Cambodian word for fisherman.
 On the evening of June 1, it strengthened into Typhoon Nesat.
 On June 2, it entered the Philippine area of responsibility and was assigned the name Dante for Philippine warnings.
 Typhoon Nesat (Dante) quickly grew to a Category 4 storm as it approached the Philippines, but it curved away to the northeast and did not pose a threat to land.
 Waxing and waning in strength it eventually became extratropical southeast of Honshū, Japan at tropical storm strength on the morning of June 10 at 0000 UTC (0900 JST).

 Tropical Depression Emong

 A large tropical disturbance formed on July 2.
 The PAGASA issued a tropical depression strength near the Philippines on July 4 at 0600 UTC (1400 PHT) about 35 nmi northeast of Catarman on Samar Island, giving the name Emong.
 It was assigned the name Emong by PAGASA.
 The storm never organized into a tropical storm and did not receive the more recognized International name for West Pacific storms.
 As a poorly organized depression it drifted over Luzon on July 5.
 Upper-level shear and the depression's landfall caused the storm to lose organization on July 6 while located about 40 nmi south of Hong Kong.

 Typhoon Haitang (Feria)

+There were 15 deaths in Taiwan and another 14 in mainland China.